VincentKovar/Agentics101/LEARNING.md

 Sidequest flag: None.
 The project restructure is the main work and it's the right call.
 Feynman gap: GitHub Actions workflow — how @claude triggers actually work in a repo.
 Deferred to Thursday when Claude Code is running.

+---

+**Date:** April 9, 2026
+**Topic:** Pydantic Validation

+**Core concept:** Explicit rules enforced at the moment data — or an idea — crosses a boundary, failing loudly early rather than silently late.

+**Connection to main goal:** Directly applicable to the licensable AI system — any agentic workflow needs data contracts at handoff points; also maps to operations vertical as "Campaign Pydantic" — stage gates with enforced rules before resourcing begins.

+**Next question or action:** Design a draft campaign brief validation checklist (the non-code version) — what are the 5-7 fields that must pass before a brief moves to resourcing?

+**Sidequest flag:** None.
+The "Campaign Pydantic" tangent was not a distraction — it was the concept landing in your actual domain.
+That's the point.

+**Feynman gap:** Fully tested.
+Concept applied, taught back, and extended laterally. ✅

+---

+---

+**Date:** April 9, 2026
+**Topic:** Pydantic Validation → Applied to M&A / AI Due Diligence

+**Core concept:** A staged validation contract applied consistently to every deal opportunity makes evaluation criteria explicit and auditable — preventing flashy-but-weak deals from consuming resources and ensuring unglamorous-but-solid targets can't be filtered out by gut feel.

+**Connection to main goal:** Direct application to the M&A/due diligence vertical — this is a potential design principle for the framework itself.
+Validation receipts at each stage gate create a defensible, repeatable process that could be licensable.

+**Next question or action:** Draft the Stage 1 validation contract — what are the 5-7 pass/fail fields that every AI acquisition target must clear at initial screen, defined in measurable terms before any deal is reviewed?

+**Sidequest flag:** None.
+Natural extension of the morning's Pydantic session into a live project.
+Served directly.

+**Feynman gap:** Concept extended and applied without prompting. ✅

+---